Evangelical preacher, TikTok star ‘Sister Cindy’ visits LSU Free Speech Alley

 Electrical engineering junior Terrell Kimbeng remembers when Sister Cindy visited campus a couple years ago, and he said she was “clucking like a chicken” then.
 Watching her visit campus now in 2022, Kimbeng still believes she provides good entertainment.

 “College gets stressful sometimes.
-That’s what the parade grounds are for: clowns.
+That’s what the parade ground is for: clowns.
 This’ll make us come to college more because we want to see this stuff,” Kimbeng said.

 He said his day was made from seeing the viral preacher, and that he doesn’t miss a day of school so that he has the opportunity to see all of the interesting events that transpire across campus.

-“They [Smock] should start charging tickets around here,” Kimbeng said while pointing to the large crowd of students.
+“They [the Smocks] should start charging tickets around here,” Kimbeng said while pointing to the large crowd of students.

 Chemical engineering freshman William Guffey stood watching Smock preaching for three hours, yet he believes her teachings accomplish nothing, and only make people want to “be hoes even more.”